colbyn/chatbot-io/README.md

 # CHATBOT-IO CLI

-Currently this tool is just a convenience reading files and compiling a

-and building a resulting liquid template

-Currently this tool is just a convenience for essentially string interpolation (via liquid template files) for formatting file contents in such a way that you can quickly paste the contents into a chatbot UI.
+Currently this tool is just a convenience reading files and template pre-processing.
+Essentially string interpolation (via liquid template files) for formatting file contents in such a way that you can quickly paste the contents into a chatbot UI.

 It accepts a list of files, a liquid template file path, and will compile the liquid template into a string that will be printed to `STDOUT`.